Evaluate HF Communication Links

 • Coverage

-Engineers and operators need to quickly determine high frequency (HF) communication link budgets.
+Engineers and operators need to quickly determine high-frequency (HF) communication link budgets.
 Skywave propagation, sunlight / darkness at the site of transmission and reception, season, sunspots, and solar activity are some factors needed to be taken into consideration.
-In this lesson, engineers will perform three analyses in the following order:
+In this lesson, you will perform three analyses in the following order:

-3. Analyze long distance communications in a large coverage area
+• Analyze long-distance communications in a large coverage area

 Solution

-• Use STK Pro and STK's Communications and Coverage capabilities to model and analyze HF communications between two ground sites divided by mountainous terrain.
+You will use STK Pro and STK's Communications and Coverage capabilities to model and analyze HF communications between two ground sites divided by mountainous terrain.
+You will model and analyze HF communications between two ground sites separated by thousands of kilometers.
+Finally, you will determine HF communication coverage over a large operations area for mission planning purposes.

 What you will learn